by Freddy Tran Nager, Founder of Atomic Tango + Critical Analyst…

 Time for a little viral study.

 A friend sent me this image that supposedly tests how right-brained or left-brained you are (if she’s not moving, click on her to make her spin).

-One neurologist blogger, Dr. Steven Novella, has already disputed that it’s a test of anything — he asserts that it’s just a fun optical illusion.
+One neurologist blogger, Dr. Steven Novella, has already disputed that it’s a test of anything, asserting that it’s just a fun illusion.
 I trust the brain doc, but here’s the text that came with this illusion…

 The Right Brain vs Left Brain test … do you see the dancer turning clockwise or anti-clockwise?
 If clockwise, then you use more of the right side of the brain and vice versa.
 Most of us would see the dancer turning anti-clockwise though you can try to focus and change the direction; see if you can do it.

 LEFT BRAIN FUNCTIONS

 “big picture” oriented

 Well, I can only see her spinning either way, so what does that make me?

 Regardless of whether it’s really a right-vs-left test, I share it because it features several elements that help content go viral: